adobe/aem-brackets-extension/README.md

       ![](https://raw.githubusercontent.com/wiki/adobe-marketing-cloud/aem-sightly-brackets-extension/screenshots/export_content_package.png)

-The AEM Sightly Brackets Extension adds a notification icon on the main toolbar, in the bottom right corner of the Brackets window.
+The AEM Brackets Extension adds a notification icon on the main toolbar, in the bottom right corner of the Brackets window.
 After a synchronisation operation is performed the notification icon's colour changes to indicate the synchronisation status:

 * green - all files have been synchronised successfully
 * yellow - some of the files were not synchronised successfully